akshayut1998/Github-Intro/README.md

 ## Background 📊

 I am a data enthusiast 🚀 currently pursuing a Master's in Business Analytics at UT Austin.
-As a Senior Data Scientist at Impact Analytics, my expertise extends across various domains, with a primary focus on leveraging data science to solve complex challenges.
+As a former Senior Data Scientist at Impact Analytics, my expertise extends across various domains, with a primary focus on leveraging data science to solve complex challenges.

 ## Interest and Expertise 🧠